 A modular local resource-based approach

 Guided by rapid but rigorous assessments, the JPR combines demand and supply side measures for effective employment policies within the framework of the decent work agenda.
-It provides an integrated and local-resource based approach with strategic prioritization and sequencing, focusing on the following key components:
+It provides a modular and local-resource based approach focusing on the following key objectives:

 - Providing direct job creation and income security